alopezr23/ubiome_challenge/README.md

 easy_install pip
 ```
 ## Installing
-You will need to install the following
+You will need to install the following:
 ##### virtualenv
 ```
 pip install virtualenv